 The stage is set for my work with the Cirkut.
 A tale to be continued in next week’s walkclickmake post.

-Many thanks to Robert Lansdale, PC Editor of the Photographic Historical Society of Canada (PHSC) for making me aware of William J. Johnson’s Canadian roots as well as the role of his partner Fred W. Brehm in refining the early design of the Cirkut.
+Many thanks to Robert Lansdale, PC Editor of the Photographic Historical Society of Canada (PHSC) for making me aware of William J. Johnston’s Canadian roots as well as the role of his partner Fred W. Brehm in refining the early design of the Cirkut.
 The PHSC was formed in 1974 to advance the knowledge of and interest in the history of photography, particularly of photography in Canada.
 The PHSC website at http://phsc.ca has a wealth of information about historic cameras, processes and images.
 It’s well worth a visit.

 The best way to understand how the Cirkut camera works is to see it in action.
 Click on the play button to start this brief video.